MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/move-all-databases.md

 7. In the **Network libraries** area, click **TCP/IP**.

-8. In the **Connection parameters** area, in the **Server name** box, enter the new name of the SQL Server and instance to associate with the alias, and then click **OK**.
-This is the name of hte new server that is hosting the SharePoint Server databases.
+8. In the **Connection parameters** area, in the **Server name** box, enter the new server name and instance to associate with the alias, and then click **OK**.
+This is the name of the new server that is hosting the SharePoint Server databases.

 9. Repeat steps 3 through 8 on all servers in the farm that connect to the new instance of SQL Server.